 stamina and sexual strength, reduce depression, and ease bleeding problems.

-There is no optimal dosage for bee pollen.
+There is no best dosage for bee pollen.
 It’s best to take only a small amount at

 first.

-This way, you can test it out in case you have a reaction.
+This way, you can test it in case you have a reaction.

 before taking any supplements.